SaedMushtaha/tamatem-login-task/README.md

 - The login page follows the design guidelines provided in the SCSS file.
 - Responsive design ensures optimal viewing experience across various screen sizes.
 - Form validation is implemented for both email and password fields.
-- Asynchronous loading of the logo image with a loading indicator.
+- Asynchronous loading of the logo image.

+## Code Comments

+Comments have been included throughout the code for better understanding.
+They provide additional context and explanations for various sections of the application.

 ## Testing